 All major cloud providers support this model, and when implemented correctly, it dramatically reduces the risk of credential compromise.
 You can’t leak secrets that don’t exist.

-However, there are still situations where workload identity federation isn’t feasible, whether due to legacy systems, vendor limitations, or multi-cloud constraints.
-In those cases, you need a strong framework for managing long-lived secrets.
+Workload identity federation isn’t always feasible, whether because of legacy systems, vendor limitations, or multi-cloud constraints.
+When you can’t eliminate secrets, you need a strong framework for managing them.

 Despite those challenges, secrets managers still provide important benefits: